Plan a virtual network for Azure HDInsight

 az network route-table list --resource-group RESOURCEGROUP

-For more information, see the Troubleshoot routes document.
+For more information, see the Diagnose a virtual machine routing problem document.

-3. Create an HDInsight cluster and select the Azure Virtual Network during configuration.
+3. Create a HDInsight cluster and select the Azure Virtual Network during configuration.
 Use the steps in the following documents to understand the cluster creation process:

 Important